Jobbet789/PWSJeftaJobFinal/README.md

 2. Execute the file while connected to a joystick.
 3. Click the connect button.
 4. Reset the esp8266's.

+After that, you can control the car with the joystick.

 #### [Back to contents](#contents)